uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 const str = getFirstElement(['a', 'b', 'c']);
 ```

-Unlike in the `getFirstElement` that was typed using `any`, we now get meaningful type inference.
+Unlike in the `getFirstElement` example that was typed using `any`, we now get meaningful type inference.
 For example `num` will have the type `number` (instead of `any`) and `str` will have the type `string`.

 You can use any number of type parameters you want.